gchq/Palisade-examples/example-rule-library/README.md

 # Example Rule library
 Contains the Rules and supporting code used in the example.
-The full explanation of how this library is used in context to the example is described in the [Example Library](./example-library/README.md).
+The full explanation of how this library is used in context to the example is described in the [Overview of the Example](./README.md).